 I think the Lincoln .030 flux core welding wire is better for you and your Lincoln 140.
 You’ll get the most flexibility out of that wire.

 The message for you here Andy is about what you’re going to spend most of your time welding.

 Mostly welding thin plate then load up the Lincoln with .030.

 You can get a small spool of .035 for quarter inch mild steel and above.
 You’ll be running your Lincoln 140 on the higher settings with the .035, which is fine for short bursts.

 Also remember to switch polarity when you’re welding with flux core.
-Be sure you have the welding torch connected to the negative terminal, or welding with your flux core wire wont work.
+Be sure you’ve the welding torch connected to the negative terminal.
+Or welding with your flux core wire won’t work.

 Hi Brad, what are you up to.

-“I’ve done a bit of welding before, I have some projects in mind that’s going to need some 3/16 ths steel tubing, the welds don’t need to be pretty, they need to be good, so flux core is fine, I’ve got myself a Hobart 190, it runs on 230 volts.”
+“I’ve done a bit of welding before, I’ve some projects in mind that’s going to need some 3/16ths steel tubing.”
+Brad said.
+“The welds don’t need to be pretty.
+I need them good and strong.
+So flux core is fine.
+I’ve got myself a Hobart 190.
+It runs on 230 volts.”

 That’s some machine, it should lay some nice beads for you.

-We’ll look at the wire specs, but tell me about the 190, what is its welding Amp range, voltage range and wire feed speed.
+We’ll look at the wire specs, but tell me about the 190.
+What’s its welding Amp range, voltage range and wire feed speed.